-- 1. Click Window $\rightarrow$ Preferences $\rightarrow$ General $\rightarrow$ Network Connections $\rightarrow$ SSH2. - 2.
+- 1. Click Window → Preferences → General → Network Connections → SSH2. - 2.
 In the General tab, click Add Private Key and locate the private key file. - 3.
 Click Apply and click OK to close the Preferences window.

 - To quickly open the OpenShift Explorer view, in the IDE Quick Access field type OpenShift Explorer and choose OpenShift Explorer view from the list of items. - For added security, you can add a passphrase to the private SSH keys associated with your OpenShift account when you create them.
 You must enter the passphrase for the specific key for each OpenShift Tools action that uses the SSH key for authentication with OpenShift Online. - IDE preferences are workspace specific and therefore you must specify private key location under Preferences for each workspace. - You can remove an existing public SSH key from your OpenShift Online account with the Manage SSH Keys wizard.
 Note that this only disassociates keys with your OpenShift account.
 The files associated with a removed SSH key pair still exist in the local location where they were generated and the private key is still set in the IDE preferences. - If you are using the OpenShift Online web interface or RHC client tools to manage SSH keys simultaneously with OpenShift Tools, the information specified by OpenShift Tools about keys may be out of sync.
-You can resync the information in the Manage SSH Keys wizard with the Refresh button. - Solution of the SSH2 home field type the new location.
-Solution You can change the default location used by the IDE to store newly created SSH keys.
+You can resync the information in the Manage SSH Keys wizard with the Refresh button. - ≫ You can change the default location used by the IDE to store newly created SSH keys.

 Click Window → Preferences → General → Network Connections → SSH2.
-In the General tab, in the SSH2 home field type the new location.

-3.6.5.
-Troubleshoot SSH Key Issues
+In the General tab, in the SSH2 home field type the new location. - 3.6.5.
+Troubleshoot SSH Key Issues - 3.6.5.1.

-3.6.5.1.
 "You have no SSH public keys in your OpenShift account"